TheGingeros/createClass-script/README.md

       If the directory doesn't exist, the script will stop and exit message will pop up!

 * ## Info:
   Feel free to edit this as you like.
-Create issue or contact me on discord *@gingeros* with any problems or questions.
+Create issue or contact me on discord *gingeros* with any problems or questions.

   Enjoy!